fazalUllah-Khan/Design-a-full-e2e-3-tier-web-architecture-using-terraform/README.md

 # Design-a-full-e2e-3-tier-web-architecture-using-terraform
 Architecture with 3-tiers.
 With all resources provisioned.
 The website is tested for load balancing, and project outputs at the end on AWS

-teh goal of project is to create a fully functional 3-tier web server with capability of auto scaling and load balancing.
+The goal of project is to create a fully functional 3-tier web server with capability of auto scaling and load balancing.
 Below archtecture diagram shows the required provisoned resources and entities.
+The output will show shows the hostname, and DNS of ALB will show load is being distributed between two instances.

 ![image](https://github.com/fazalUllah-Khan/Design-a-full-e2e-3-tier-web-architecture-using-terraform/assets/148821704/749f4859-889e-4aee-823d-0ca65b33ebf4)

-At the our Terraform code will create resources like VPC, Internet Gateway,Public and Private Subnets, Route Table and Route associations, Security Groups for Application Load Balancer, Application Tier, Presentation Tier and Database Tier,EC2 Instances, Auto Scaling Groups, Application Load Balancer, RDS Instance as will be verifieid in AWS acoount.
+As the our Terraform code will create resources like VPC, Internet Gateway,Public and Private Subnets, Route Table and Route associations, Security Groups for Application Load Balancer, Application Tier, Presentation Tier and Database Tier,EC2 Instances, Auto Scaling Groups, Application Load Balancer, RDS Instance as will be verifieid in AWS acoount.

 First thing we will create an IAM user with attached policies in AWS and will install AWS plugins

-Below snaps shows created IAM used and adding plugins to VScode i.e tools we will use for terraform code, test and deploy,.
+Below snaps shows created IAM user and adding plugins to VScode i.e tool we will use for terraform code, test and deploy,.

 ![image](https://github.com/fazalUllah-Khan/Design-a-full-e2e-3-tier-web-architecture-using-terraform/assets/148821704/ad7e7b26-25fa-446b-b940-9ea9c0dbaead)